im6/playbook/README.md

 # toolbox

-this repo includes all the useful cli and basic query for daily use.
+this repo includes all the useful tools such as

+- command line
+- code snippet
+- thought and conclusion
+- gotcha!